storyblok/storyblok-js-client/README.md

 We’ve renamed the `master` branch to `main` and now it contains version 5.0.0.
 If you wish to continue using the non Typescript version with `axios`, please use version `4`.
 You can install it by running `npm install https://github.com/storyblok/storyblok-js-client.git#4.x.x`.

+### BREAKING CHANGES - FROM VERSION 7

+### Added TypeScript's new interfaces - Version 7

+From version 7, all the interfaces and the way to instantiate the client have changed.
+Please refer to the complete [documentation](link-to-updated-docs-comming-soon) to see how to use the new version.

 ### BREAKING CHANGES - FROM VERSION 5

 ### Added TypeScript - Version 5